sortednet/statuschecker/README.md

 1. Unit test controller
 2. Add a prometheus scrape point for monitoring and alerts
-3. Zap logging time format
-4. echo using zap logging
+3. echo using zap logging
-5. CI
+4. CI
    1. Dockerfile for app
    2. DockerCompose to also start app
       1. Dockerfile for build
    3. docker-compose to build image as well as run it
    4. Build script ensuring GOARCH, GOOS etc are all setup for linux (as the image is linux/amd64)

 # Development

 ## Tools